madetech/blog/posts/9_techniques_to_improve_software_quality.md

 ## 8. Keep on top of technical debt

-Technical debt is a normal occurence of just about every software development project.
+Technical debt is a normal occurrance of just about every software development project.
 At times it is the right course of action to cut a corner to achieve a short term aim.

 That said, in aiming to improve the quality of an application over time, it's important to stay on top of the debt.
 Engineering teams should be comfortable in prioritising the pay-off of technical debt as often as necessary.
 And Product Owners should be open to debate in pushing down the priority of new feature development to facilitate this - understanding that too much unchecked short term thinking causes significant harm in the long term.

 ## 9. Monitor the application in production

-Monitoring the applicaiton in production can provide useful insights in to how the application performs in the real world.
+Monitoring the application in production can provide useful insights in to how the application performs in the real world.
 It can help identify common error conditions, and can highlight areas of the application that are less performant.

 Correlating a deterioration in either of these metrics to a change in the software can be a useful thing to catch early, allowing a fix to be issued.